• Skip to primary navigation

 How to Enable Gzip in Nginx on Ubuntu?

 Website performance is the most critical factor for ranking, user engagement, and much more.
-Many things make a website faster and one of them is compression.
+There are many things to make a website faster and one of them is compression.
 Compressing files not only makes a website faster, but it also reduces your web hosting bills as small files need less bandwidth.

 Configure-Gzip-in-Nginx-on-Ubuntu